valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 ## Cursors?

-We're done coding-wise but since I've have your attention we'll dive a bit deeper into the Cursors in WPGraphQL.
+We're done coding-wise but since I have your attention we'll dive a bit deeper into the Cursors in WPGraphQL.

 You might want to try you what happens you paginate with the WPGraphlQL